isaacnmm/pestpolicy-hugo2XX/content/posts/are-plug-in-mosquito-repellents-safe/index.md

 - are
 - plug
 layout: post
-- -
-- Mosquito repellent plugins [are](https://pestpolicy.com/are
-- blue
-- tailed
-- lizards
+---

-- poisonous/)the most reliable way of keeping mosquitoes at bay.
+Mosquito repellent plugins [are](https://pestpolicy.com/are-blue-tailed-lizards-poisonous/)the most reliable way of keeping mosquitoes at bay.

 But are they safe for us?
 I have done a comprehensive research on this topic and have some important facts to share with you! **Are mosquito repellent plugins safe?
 When wrongly applied, mosquito repellent plugins can result to the following; they could cause respiratory disorders to babies, allergic reactions, and can cause a condition called hypospadias for babies and pregnant women. ** Let's get started!

 ##  Details: Are Plug In Mosquito Repellents Safe?

 Ultrasonic mosquito repellantsdevices use high frequency sound waves to keep away mosquitoes.
 But does this really work?
 Research shows that ultrasonic mosquito repellants are not as effective as they are purported to be.
-They are only 57% effective and I wouldn't advice you get them, instead use chemical mosquito plugin.
-- Mosquito repellent plugins work by slowly releasing an insecticide when plugged into a socket and switched on.
+They are only 57% effective and I wouldn't advice you get them, instead use chemical mosquito plugin. - Mosquito repellent plugins work by slowly releasing an insecticide when plugged into a socket and switched on.

-The plugins use tablets or liquids which is converted to vapor when exposed to heat.
-- Other than mosquitoes, these devices are very effective in killing insects such as horseflies, wasps and bees.
-The devices have active ingredients like allethrin, DEETA, permethrin and natural oils.
-- Always carefully read the instructions on the packets before using the device.
+The plugins use tablets or liquids which is converted to vapor when exposed to heat. - Other than mosquitoes, these devices are very effective in killing insects such as horseflies, wasps and bees.
+The devices have active ingredients like allethrin, DEETA, permethrin and natural oils. - Always carefully read the instructions on the packets before using the device.

-One thing, don't use it when the air
-- conditioning is on, it could violently spread the chemicals that could be toxic for asthmatic and allergic people.
+One thing, don't use it when the air-conditioning is on, it could violently spread the chemicals that could be toxic for asthmatic and allergic people.

 ##  **What is a Mosquito Repellant Plugin?**

-A plug
-- in mosquito repellent is a device that works by releasing an insecticide gradually once it is plugged into a socket.
+A plug-in mosquito repellent is a device that works by releasing an insecticide gradually once it is plugged into a socket.

 They can use either liquid chemicals or tablets, the liquid converts into vapour once exposed to heat.
-There are various ingredients used in these plugin devices namely DEET, permethrin and natural oils. **Types of Plugins**
-- *Chemical Plugin*; They contain prallethrin chemical that kills mosquitoes.
+There are various ingredients used in these plugin devices namely DEET, permethrin and natural oils. **Types of Plugins** - *Chemical Plugin*; They contain prallethrin chemical that kills mosquitoes.
 The chemical poses little danger to you and therefore safe.

-- *Ultrasonic Plugin*
-- They produce high
-- frequency sound that repels mosquitoes and other insects.
+- *Ultrasonic Plugin* - They produce high-frequency sound that repels mosquitoes and other insects.

-How safe are these plug
+How safe are these plug-in mosquito repellents?
-- in mosquito repellents?
 When you carefully follow the instructions on the packets before use, the repellants are safe.
 In contrast, they can be quite harmful when there is skin contact.

 ##  **Effects of****Mosquito Repellant Plugin**